What and Who We Support

 Other parameters and requirements:

-- The fund targets project-specific requests.
+- The fund prioritizes project-specific requests.
 We will support stipends for organizers; portions of staff salaries linked with a project; consulting fees for technical experts; equipment purchase; and research costs.

-- Our goal is to help as many organizations throughout the state as possible and, as a result, we are not always able to fund 100% of each worthy project.
+- Our goal is to help as many organizations throughout the state as possible and, as a result, we are not always able to provide 100 percent of the funding requested.

 - We do not fund beach clean-ups.